Climdyn/qgs/documentation/notes/joss_paper/paper.md

 In atmospheric and climate sciences, research and development is often first conducted with a simple idealized system like the Lorenz-$N$ models ($N \in \{63, 84, 96\}$) [@L63; @L84; @L96] which are toy models of atmospheric variability.
 The first two models are heavily truncated systems (3-variable) describing the very large synoptic-scale dynamics of the single-component atmosphere, that neglect the interaction with other components of the climate system and with smaller scales.
-The third one is based on heuristic assumptions that lead to unrealistic features like spatial anti-correlation.
+The third one is based on reasonable heuristic assumptions on the spatial dynamics along a latitude, but which may lead to unrealistic statistical features.

-Truncated spectral quasi-geostrophic models of the atmosphere offer better representations of the dry atmospheric dynamics [@V2017].
+Reduced-order spectral quasi-geostrophic models of the atmosphere with a large number of modes offer better representations of the dry atmospheric dynamics [@OB1989].
 The dynamics thus obtained allow to identify typical features of the atmospheric circulation, such as blocked and zonal circulation regimes, and low-frequency variability.
-However, these models are less often considered in literature, despite their demonstration of realistic behavior.
+However, these models are less often considered in literature, despite their demonstration of more realistic behavior.

 `qgs` aims to popularize these systems by providing a fast and easy-to-use Python framework for researchers and teachers to integrate this kind of model.
 For an efficient handling of the model by users, its documentation is conceived such that its equations and parameters are explained and linked to the code.